viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

    - Test the air sensor
    - Test the smart plug
    - Program your air monitoring device
-   - Configure a Viam process
+   - Configure and run a Viam control module

 <!-- ------------------------ -->